 Prior to joining Morrison & Foerster in 1990, Mr. Loewenson served as an Assistant United States Attorney in the Southern District of New York for five years.
 For most of his time there, he served on the Securities and Commodities Fraud Task Force, where he prosecuted cases involving insider trading, stock manipulation, other securities fraud offenses, and tax evasion.
 As an Assistant U.S. Attorney, Mr. Loewenson was successful in 15 out of 16 verdicts in the cases he tried.
 In April 1991, he received the Director's Award for Superior Performance from the Director of the Executive Office for United States Attorneys.

-He is a member of the American Bar Association and its Criminal Justice Section, as well as a member of the Association of the Bar of the City of New York and its Committee on White-Collar Criminal Defense, and a former member of its committees on Federal Courts and Professional Discipline.
+He is a member of the American Bar Association and its Criminal Justice Section, as well as a member of the Association of the Bar of the City of New York and its Committee on White-Collar Criminal Defense.
 He is also a member of the New York Council of Defense Lawyers and the Federal Bar Council.

 Mr. Loewenson taught trial practice as an Adjunct Professor at New York University School of Law (1988 to 1992), at the Practising Law Institute in New York City (1991-1994), and at the Trial Advocacy Program of the Manhattan District Attorney's Office (1989-1994).